 Siemens Mobility AS activities mainly consist of ongoing projects with a duration ranging from a few months to three or four years.
-The ERTMS project is an exception, it lasts til 2035.
+The ERTMS and CBTC projects are exceptions, respectivly they last to 2035 and 2053.
 Revenues and expenses are recognized through the Income statement based on the percentage of completion of the project.
 This is calculated as the expenses accrued as a percentage of the total estimated expenses.
 Expenses and profit are estimated on an accrual basis and the percentage of completion is updated for each accounting period, which at Siemens means on a monthly basis.
 In the event of doubt, a best estimate is used.
 The relevant share of the expected profit is recognized through the Income statement on an accrual basis using the best estimate principle.
 The profit for individual projects is estimated each month prior to recognizing the accrued share of the expected profit.
 For projects that are expected to result in a loss, the entire loss is charged as soon as it is known.
 Balance sheet items related to manufacturing contracts are presented as gross amounts in the statement of financial position.
 Contract income which has not been billed is shown as contract assets under other receivables.